osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Added run-level aggregation for total rows, task count, and longest task duration without changing the `processReplica(ToolOptions)` exit-code contract.
 - Removed obsolete static reset calls and updated file-manager and multi-table tests.

 The Phase 0-a exit criterion is met: two concurrent runs use independent staging names and temporary-file maps, verified across 100 repetitions.
-The implementation does not yet add cancellation or watermark extraction/injection.
+Phase 0-a did not add cancellation or watermark extraction/injection; cancellation plumbing is implemented in the Phase 0-b1 work below, while watermark extraction/injection remains pending.

 #### Core changes

 The remaining core items are prerequisites for Phase 1 and are not optional.

-1. **Cancellation plumbing.** Extend the existing `ReplicationExecutionContext` with a per-run cancellation token, expose each task's active `Statement`, add interrupt checks to the copy loop, and replace the blocking `invokeAll` with individually cancellable futures, as required by Decision 5.
+1. **Cancellation plumbing — IMPLEMENTED in Phase 0-b1 (current working tree).** Extended `ReplicationExecutionContext` with a per-run cancellation token and active-statement registry, added interrupt checks to JDBC, native, and file copy loops, registered SQL merge/atomic-insert statements, and replaced blocking `invokeAll` with individually cancellable futures.
+Cancellation propagates as `CANCELLED` and runs normal cleanup.
+SQL Server `BulkCopy` remains best-effort because its API has no mid-transfer cancel hook; MongoDB native merge has a pre-merge guard but no driver statement to cancel; dedicated mid-stream tests remain absent for MongoDB, Kafka, and ORC.
 2. **Watermark injection.** Populate `ReplicaTaskResult.watermarkCandidate`, inject a typed `> :lastWatermark` predicate composed with the existing `$CONDITIONS` partition substitution, and infer the bind type from the source column metadata.

 #### State layer